Cascabela thevetia

-Cascabela thevetia (synonym Thevetia peruviana) is a poisonous plant native throughout Mexico and in Central America, and cultivated widely as an ornamental.
-It is a relative of Nerium oleander, giving it a common name yellow oleander.
+Cascabela thevetia (syn.
+Thevetia peruviana) is a species of poisonous plant in the dogbane family Apocynaceae, native throughout Mexico and Central America and cultivated widely as an ornamental.
+It is a relative of Nerium oleander and thus is known by the common name yellow oleander.

 Etymology

-'Cascabel', 'cascavel' or 'cascabela' is Spanish for a small bell, a snake's rattle or a rattlesnake itself.
-The allusion may also be to the plant's toxicity comparable to the venom of a rattlesnake.
-The latin specific name thevetia commemorates André de Thevet (1516-1590), a French Franciscan priest and explorer, who explored Brazil and Guiana (where the plant is known as chapéu-de-napoleão, ie, Napoleon's hat).
+The name derives from the Spanish words cascabel, cascavel, or cascabela, which can refer to a small bell, a snake's rattle, or a rattlesnake itself.
+The name may also allude to the plant's toxicity being comparable to the venom of a rattlesnake.
+The specific epithet thevetia commemorates André de Thevet (1516–1590), a French Franciscan priest and explorer who explored Brazil and Guiana (where the plant is known as chapéu-de-napoleão, i.e. "Napoleon's hat").

 Description

 Cascabela thevetia is an evergreen tropical shrub or small tree.
 Its leaves are willow-like, linear-lanceolate, and glossy green in color.
-They are covered in waxy coating to reduce water loss (typical of oleanders).
-Its stem is green turning silver/gray as it ages.
+They are covered in a waxy coating to reduce water loss (typical of oleanders).
+Its stem is green and turns silver/gray as it ages.
 Flowers bloom from summer to fall.
-The long funnel-shaped sometimes-fragrant yellow (less commonly apricot, sometimes white) flowers are in few-flowered terminal clusters.
-Its fruit is deep red-black in color encasing a large seed that bears some resemblance to a 'Chinese lucky nut.'
+The long, funnel-shaped, sometimes fragrant yellow (less commonly apricot, sometimes white) flowers are in few-flowered terminal clusters.
+Its fruit is deep red-black in color, encasing a large seed that bears some resemblance to a 'Chinese lucky nut.'

-Cascabela thevetia is effectively drought resistant and tolerant to high temperatures, hence found in various semi-arid regions of India.
+Cascabela thevetia is effectively drought-resistant and tolerant to high temperatures, and hence has been naturalized in various semi-arid regions of India.

 Religious importance

-Its bright yellow flowers are used for religious purposes in India, worshipping by Hindu devotees.
+Its bright yellow flowers are used for religious purposes in India, including the worship practices of Hindu devotees.